Shooting after Chiefs Super Bowl parade seemed to stem from dispute among several people, police say

-Three people were detained — two of which are juveniles — and firearms were recovered during the mayhem, police said.
+Three people were detained — including two are juveniles — and firearms were recovered during the mayhem, police said.
 But investigators are calling for witnesses, people with cellphone footage and victims of the violence to call a dedicated hotline.

 "We are working to determine the involvement of others.
 And it should be noted we have recovered several firearms.
 This incident is still a very active investigation,” Graves said at a news conference.